smrutirekhaswain06/calculator/README.md

 I created a heartfelt tribute page for the Missile Man of India, Dr.A.P.J Abdul kalam - Someone who deeply inspires me

+# 3.ToDo App

+A simple todo list app where i can add, edit, delete, and complete tasks.
+Built using HTML, CSS and Javascript

 ---

 ## 🔗 Live Website